 The Board grants certification upon recommendations made by its panel of judges.
-Initial applications are reviewed by at least three of those judges, each of whom is a BCG-certified genealogist with a well-earned reputation for excellence in the field.
+Both Part 2 and Part 3 of initial applications are reviewed by at least three of those judges, each of whom is a BCG-certified genealogist with a well-earned reputation for excellence in the field.
 Each will evaluate your portfolio anonymously and independently of the others.
 All will be familiar with BCG's standards and the requirements for certification.
-Renewal applications are reviewed by at least two judges.